intentor/adic/README.md

 ### 4. Prefabs

-Exemplifies how to bind to prefabs.
+Exemplifies how to bind to prefabs and the use of PostConstruct as a second constructor.

 ### 5. Commander